open-numbers/ddf--gapminder--systema_globalis/README.md

 ## Data
 This is the main dataset used in tools on the official Gapminder website.
 It contains local &amp; global statistics combined from hundreds of sources.

+## Tags
+🌶 Gapminder Offline app expects tags in the form of `v1.19.1`, don't use tags that aren't following that form

 ## How to update
 Currently the dataset is maintained by manually copying data from multiple other datasets.
 The plan is to automate the process by using a file called ddf--imports.csv